Nov 24, 2022

 As my friend and brother Aaron Ross always says, we need to "re-indigenize the world."

-As a side note, this doesn't mean appropriating or taking on specific cultural traditions.
+For clarity, this doesn't mean appropriating or taking on specific cultural traditions.
 Like an iceberg, the distinct cultures of the Maori or the Hopi are like the tip of the iceberg, while the common foundation between them is what lies under the water's surface.
 We're talking about the world embracing the invisible core, not the outer surface of any particular culture.

 In the future I envision, the cultural, secular, and religious diversity of the world would be retained, and people would re-indigenize their existing cultures, with indigenous wisdom and science as the foundation, much the way science and a "one right way to live/corporate-capitalism" ethos forms the foundation of today's global civilization.